-Pursuant to UK Governing Regulation Part VIII and UK Administrative Regulation 1:1.II.B.3, the Executive Vice President for Health Affairs is appointed by the Board of Trustees, acting upon recommendation of the President of the University, as the chief operating officer for the University's clinical enterprise.
-The Executive Vice President for Health Affairs is responsible for the planning, development, and operations of the clinical enterprise, according to the priorities established by the President and the Board of Trustees.
+Pursuant to UK Governing Regulation Part VIII and UK Administrative Regulation 1:1.IV.C, the Executive Vice President for Health Affairs is appointed by the Board of Trustees, acting upon recommendation of the President of the University, as the chief operating officer for the University's health care enterprise.
+The Executive Vice President for Health Affairs is responsible for the planning, development, and operations of the health care enterprise, according to the priorities established by the President and the Board of Trustees.
 The clinical enterprise encompasses and integrates all the patient care activities of the University.
-The appointment is administrative and may be removed at any time in the sole discretion of the Board of Trustees.
+The appointment is administrative and may be removed at any time in at the sole discretion of the Board of Trustees.